 The need for Explosive Ordnance Disposal did not occur until during World War II, after many casualties involving ordnance that was in the ground or water and had not exploded on initial impact.
 The Allied Forces teamed to create programs that would "render-safe" all the unexploded ordnance found by all military members.
-Due to the advance of technology in bomb making, the need throughout the military was created and the first EOD school begin in Washington DC during the War.
+Due to the advance of technology in bomb making, the need throughout the military was created and the first EOD school began in Washington, D.C. during the War.

 Type of MOS : PMOS